Cats are interesting animals with bold personalities. And, the anatomy of a cat differs from other pet species.

 While no two cats are the same, the most obvious distinctive feature between cat breeds is coat color and length.
 Domestic shorthairs and domestic longhairs are common cat breeds.

 Domestic shorthairs vary in coat color, but all have short hair.
-The same applies for domestic longhairs.
+The same applies to domestic longhairs.
 Mutant hair breeds are unique, with short, curly hair.

 Hairless breeds lack a thick, shiny coat.
 No matter what length of coat your adult cat has, it has an important role in regulating body heat.